Antrikshy/antrikshy.github.io/_posts/2016-06-17-a-quickstart-guide-to-implementing-user-configuration-in-your-pebble-watchapp.md

 `app_message_register_inbox_received` will expect a function with a signature equivalent to `void inbox_received_callback(DictionaryIterator *iterator, void *context);`

 In a simple case, the `iterator` pointer is all you need to access values from your configuration webpage in C code.

 This is the final step.

-Say you want to access a boolena value that's expected in a key named `invertColors` and pass it into a function named `handle_color_inversion` that you have defined elsewhere in your code.
+Say you want to access a boolean value that's expected in a key named `invertColors` and pass it into a function named `handle_color_inversion` that you have defined elsewhere in your code.
 The following code would handle that:

 {% highlight c %}